In The Lab with Roc Marciano

-Roc Marciano: “I recorded most of [Marci Beaucoup] out in L.A., right at the crib.
+Roc Marciano: “I recorded most of it out in L.A., right at the crib.
 I like to be comfortable when I record.
 If I don’t record at the crib, I might record over at Alchemist’s crib.
 [I live in L.A. now], but I’m back and forth a lot, too.
 I still got my place in New York.

 “To me, I can record anywhere.
-I don’t know how some people [say] where they’re recording at affects them.
+I don’t know how some people say where they’re recording at affects them.
 It really don’t matter.
 I’m me wherever I’m at.
 It’s not going to change my recording experience.

 “As for as being in L.A., it’s just comfortable.
 You don’t have to worry about people trippin’ about weed.
 Weed is legal out there.
 That’s cool.
 You can just chill.
 And you got the sun outside, so you can wake up and get some sunlight.
 That always helps you with your energy.
 But besides that, where I’m at really doesn’t change how I’m recording or writing.
-It’s just a smoother environment [in L.A.]
-New York is so much hustle and bustling.
+It’s just a smoother environment, New York is so much hustle and bustling.
 I can be pulled in so many directions when I’m in New York.
 When I’m in L.A., I’m at peace.
 I don’t have so many distractions.

-“[I] usually [start working] at night.
+“Usually I start at night.
 Sometimes I’ll wake up and get some writing done during the day, if I’m behind, or if I have a big workload for the week.
 I’ll wake up and get to right to work on writing, and I might have some early sessions.
 But whenever the sun starts to go down, that’s the time when I’m ready to start getting busy.

 “I don’t do ‘party atmosphere’ sessions.
 The shit I feel I’m laying, this shit is sacred.
 I keep it quiet.
 I don’t need nobody around just staring at me.
 You have bitches around, they’re just staring at you.
 Even at Alchemist’s crib, I can’t say it’s a party, because we’re in there working.
 You might think of niggas smoking and drinking as partying, but nah.
 Niggas is in there working.”

-“I don’t always need [weed in the studio], it’s just that it’s always around.
+“I don’t always need weed, it’s just that it’s always around.
 But for the most part, I don’t really need it.
 I rarely do sessions drunk.
 I don’t really drink in my sessions.
 I’m might sip a little to loosen me up, same way I do at a show.
 I’m not pissy drunk, or stupid high.
 Just a little spliff to, you know, feel that vibe a little more, and that’ll get me going.
 But for the most part, it don’t have to be there.

-“I be at the crib, [recording] with some sweatpants on.
+“I be at the crib recording with some sweatpants on.
 Or some ball shorts with some Jordan flip-flops on and some socks, dressed like ballplayer after the game, at the crib relaxed.
 I gotta be comfortable.
 But if I’m out, and I got a session and I gotta bust some moves, I’m just gonna be dressed.
 But I don’t gotta be fresh for a studio session.